Blue Origin Makes Historic Rocket Landing

 - Landing of the crew capsule under parachutes at 11:32 a.m.
 Central Time

 Blue Origin, LLC (Blue Origin) is a private company developing vehicles and technologies to enable commercial human space transportation.
-Blue Origin has a long-term vision of greatly increasing the number of people that fly into space so that we humans can better continue exploring the solar system.
-For more information and a list of job openings, please visit us at www.blueorigin.com.
+The company has a long-term vision of greatly increasing the number of people that fly into space through low-cost, highly reliable commercial space transportation.